cosmoosic/cc-star/README.md

 Type HELP to get some HELP.

+Check the booklet if you get stuck!
+Or RTFM as some used to say!

 Learn to write your own text adventure game (in an hour) with Adventuron: https://adventuron.io/documentation/tutorial-a.html